insomniacslk/prometheus-pun-exporter/README.md

 It exports one metric:
 * `mercatoelettrico_pun`, a gauge with the value of the hour for one MWh of electricity
+* `mercatoelettrico_pun_monthly_average`, a gauge with the monthly average of all the PUN values of the requested month

 ## Run it